-Healthcare and laboratory labels aid in the proper management of inventory, medications, devices, reagents and so much more.
+Healthcare and pharma labels aid in the proper management of inventory, medications, devices, reagents and so much more.

-And labels for diagnostics and imaging help medical professionals to identify and track samples, x-rays and lab work.
-Because of this, accurate and legible medical device labels are beneficial to both healthcare facilities and their distributors.
-At LLT Labels, we specialize in creating complete adhesive solutions to meet all FDA labeling requirements and regulations for medical equipment labels.
+Medical labels for diagnostics and imaging help medical professionals to identify and track samples, x-rays and lab work.
+Because of this, accurate and legible medical device, medicine and pharmaceutical labeling is beneficial to both healthcare facilities and their distributors.
+At LLT Labels, we specialize in creating complete adhesive solutions to meet all FDA and labeling requirements and regulations for medical equipment labels.

 In 2007, the Food & Drug Administration (FDA) published regulations establishing a unique device identifier (UDI) for medical equipment labels.
 The UDI labeling rule was put in place to: